-The FBI believes Farook had ties to a group of jihadists in California who were arrested in 2012 for attempted to travel to Afghanistan to join al Qaeda.
+The FBI said Farook had ties to a group of jihadists arrested in California three years ago for attempting to travel to Afghanistan to join al Qaeda.

 Specifically, investigators are taking a new look at one of the four men who was arrested in the 2012 case, Sohiel Kabir.
 Kabir, who was convicted and sentenced to 25 years in prison, was the recruiter who helped radicalize others.